Top 10 Online Translators

 2015.
 Google Translate app adds 20 more languages

-Google is expanding the repertoire of its Translate app to handle more than two dozen different languages.
-You'll be able to translate to and from English with Bulgarian, Catalan, Croatian, Czech, Danish, Dutch, Filipino, Finnish, Hungarian, Indonesian, Lithuanian, Norwegian, Polish, Romanian, Slovak, Swedish, Turkish and Ukrainian.
-Google also offers a translation feature via its website search results and directly through its Chrome browser.
-But there's clearly a need for portable, on-the-go translation.
-The Google Translate app offers three ways to translate text.
-You can simply type the text you want translated.
-You can speak the text.
-Or you can point your mobile device's camera at a sign, book or other object with text on it and watch as that text is automatically translated into the language of your choice.
-No Internet connection is required, so you can use the visual translation offline.
+Google is expanding the capabilities of its Translate app to encompass more than twenty-five additional languages.
+Users will now have the ability to translate to and from English with languages such as Bulgarian, Catalan, Croatian, Czech, Danish, Dutch, Filipino, Finnish, Hungarian, Indonesian, Lithuanian, Norwegian, Polish, Romanian, Slovak, Swedish, Turkish, and Ukrainian.
+While Google already provides a translation feature through its website search results and directly within its Chrome browser, the demand for portable, on-the-go translation is evident.
+The Google Translate app offers three methods for translating text: typing the desired text, speaking the text, or using the mobile device's camera to capture and automatically translate text from signs, books, or other objects.
+Importantly, the visual translation feature can be used offline, eliminating the need for an internet connection.

 2015.
 Translate.com launches enterprise platform